geeksforsocialchange/gfsc-v3/content/blog/2019/brief-introduction-placecal/index.md

 >
 > – Catherine, participant at a supported IT session for older people

-{{ include image.html description="A community group in Moss Side library using PlaceCal to find out what’s on" url="/assets/images/blog/brief-intro-placecal/4.jpg" }}
+{{<image-with-caption "4.jpg" "A community group in Moss Side library using PlaceCal to find out what’s on" "A community group in Moss Side library using PlaceCal to find out what’s on">}}

 ### Small community groups can get their stuff online really easily